MicrosoftDocs/power-automate-docs/articles/approvals-known-issues.md

 ### Troubleshoot failed requests

-If the status of your email notification is **Failed**, you can try the following options.
+If the status of your email notification is **Failed**, you can try the following options:

 - Make another request to the same recipients.
 - Raise a ticket to Microsoft Support, detailing the issue.